 - High living standards allowed the Dutch to afford high-quality nutrition

-- Superb health care prevented many childhood diseases.
+- Excellent health care prevented many childhood diseases.

-- Tall Dutch men and women have relatively more children, further increasing average heights.
+- Tall Dutch men and women have relatively more children, increasing average heights.

 High-quality nutrition involves much more than eating cheese.